waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_7.md

 end
 ```

-* Complete the 'sign_in' helper method in the spec file.
+* :exclamation: Complete the 'sign_in' helper method in the spec file.
 This should drive you to an error 'unable to find field email'.

 The only interesting part in this test is "visit '/sessions/new'" in the 'sign_in' method.
 Why do we want to sign_in at "/sessions/new", and not at "/sign_in", "/users/sign_in", "/login" or something like this?
 Technically, it would work but it wouldn't be as elegant.